 Surface water quality continues to be the most important issue to Otty Lake residents.
 The water quality on Otty Lake has been measured since 1971, although what has been measured and the techniques that were used have changed over time.
 (For more on the history of water quality monitoring, see the State of the Lake Report.)

 The OLA implemented a program of bacteria sampling in 1971 due to concerns of malfunctioning or inadequate septic systems.
 Fecal coliform was sampled until 2002 at which point sampling for E coli was introduced.
-The OLA E.coli sampling is conducted from May to August to coincide with the swimming season.
+The OLA E. coli sampling is conducted from late May to early September to coincide with the swimming season.

-Overall these E.coli values for 2016 were good.
+These E.coli values for 2017 were excellent.
 Although we are unable to sample the entire lake for E.coli at the frequency of a monitored public swimming beach, these recorded values of E.coli would indicate that Otty can be generally regarded as a safe lake for swimming.
 Nevertheless, drinking untreated lake water is not advised.

-A chart showing relative levels of E.coli samples in the 2008-2016 period is given below.
+A chart showing relative values of E.coli samples in the 2010-2017 period is given below.

 Total Phosphorus is sampled as a measurement of nutrient loading of the Lake – higher levels can affect the health of the Lake, promoting algal blooms and excessive aquatic plant growth.
 We can all do our part to reduce nutrient loading at Otty by avoiding the use of fertilizers, ensuring that septic systems are in proper working order and creating vegetated shoreline buffer zones that will take up nutrients before they reach the lake.